Heerozh/spectre/README.md

 Quick Starts contains easy-to-understand examples, please read first.

-The `CustomAlgorithm` currently does not supports live trading, but it designed as switchable, will implement it in the future.
+The `spectre.trading.CustomAlgorithm` currently does not supports live trading, but it designed as switchable, will implement it in the future.

 ### CustomAlgorithm.initialize